Midway School serves 595 students in grades Prekindergarten-5.

 Reading/Language Arts Proficiency

-Midway School's student population of 624 students has stayed relatively flat over five school years.
+Midway School's student population of 595 students has declined by 8% over five school years.

 Students by Grade